google/tachometer/README.md

 Tachometer will install WebDriver plugins for Chrome, Firefox and IE on-demand.
-The first time that Tachometer runs a benchmark in any of these browsers, it will install the appropriate plug-in from via NPM or Yarn if it is not already installed.
+The first time that Tachometer runs a benchmark in any of these browsers, it will install the appropriate plug-in via NPM or Yarn if it is not already installed.

 If you wish to avoid on-demand installations like this, you can install the